 Before departure, a boat check should be performed to ensure the proper equipment is on board and functional.
 Remember, some equipment items such as visual distress signals, first aid kits and fire extinguishers have items with expiration dates where service or replacement is required.

 Always be watchful for adverse weather conditions.
 A small National Oceanic and Atmospheric Administration (NOAA) weather radio is an excellent way to constantly receive updated weather broadcasts, and severe weather warnings.
 NOAA also provides National Weather Service, which may be accessed via the Internet at http://www.nws.noaa.gov/.
 In addition, the U.S. Coast Guard provides emergency alerts and marine warning broadcasts on VHF channels 16 and 22 as conditions may warrant.
 Remember to have adequate communications on board your boat at all times.
 A VHF radio is the preferred equipment for marine use.
 Cell phones, although popular for communicating on land, have a limited use on the water.
 A cell phone should not be depended upon as your only form of communication.
 Also, remember to have personal floatation devices on the boat at all times (i.e. lifejackets).

 Knowing the boat and water safety rules and regulations can save lives, and significantly reduce the possibility of accident or injury while on the water.
-For more information or to sign up for DMR Boating Safety Classes, please call DMR Bureau of Boat and Water Safety (228) 523-4128.
+For more information, please contact the Boat and Water Safety Bureau.
+To sign up for DMR Boating Safety Classes, register online at www.mdwfp.com/law-enforcement/boater-education.aspx.